Javascript SEO for Programmatic Sites: A Comprehensive Guide for Marketers

 Understanding how Googlebot perceives your pages is essential.
 Google Search Console's URL Inspection tool is your best friend here.

 - Leveraging Google Search Console's URL Inspection tool: As SEOSLY explains, this tool allows you to look at the page through Googlebot’s eyes.
-Inspect the URL, then click 'VIEW CRAWLED PAGE' and check ‘HTML’ and ‘SCREENSHOT’ to see the version of the page that Googlebot sees.
+(JavaScript SEO Guide for SEOs and Developers - SEOSLY - Olga Zarr) Inspect the URL, then click 'VIEW CRAWLED PAGE' and check ‘HTML’ and ‘SCREENSHOT’ to see the version of the page that Googlebot sees.

 - Using the Rich Results Test: If you don't have access to GSC, the Rich Results Test can help you view the rendered HTML and screenshots from Google's perspective.

-- Understanding the differences between crawler rendering and Googlebot rendering is important, because how your crawler renders JavaScript does not necessarily mean it is how Googlebot does that.
+- Understanding the differences between crawler rendering and Googlebot rendering: This is important because how your crawler renders JavaScript does not necessarily mean it is how Googlebot does that.
+Googlebot has a more sophisticated rendering engine and a more extensive queue for rendering than many third-party crawlers.
+To account for this, prioritize testing with Google's tools and consider that Googlebot might execute JavaScript differently or at a different time than your own tools.

 Finally, you need to verify that your JavaScript-generated content is actually being indexed.
 The "site:" search operator can be a quick way to check.